igchoi/IBT619-ProteinDesignTherory/2026Spring/khnam-0604/README.md

 * **Residue arrangement that can form a functional surface**

-considering an antimicrobial peptide-like function, the balance between **positive charge** and **hydrophobicity** is important at the sequence level.
+Considering an antimicrobial peptide-like function, the balance between **positive charge** and **hydrophobicity** is important at the sequence level.
 Positive charge may contribute to electrostatic interactions with the bacterial surface, while hydrophobic residues may be related to membrane interaction.

-if hydrophobicity is too high, the possibility of nonspecific interactions or aggregation may increase.
+If hydrophobicity is too high, the possibility of nonspecific interactions or aggregation may increase.
 Therefore, the balance between functional properties and structural stability should be considered.

 ---